geekahead/node-openfire-restapi/README.md

+## This project is fork from ns23/node-openfire-restapi which implements restapi to access OpenFire Admin based on Rest Api plugin.
+## We plan to enhance this project to support full REST Admin APIs and Client APIs.

 ## node-openfire-restapi

 A simple Node plugin designed to work with Openfire Rest Api plugin.
 It is used to remote manage the Openfire server.